Ice hockey broadcasting: Canada

 In Canada, NHL hockey is broadcast every Saturday night on CBC's longest-running television show, Hockey Night in Canada.
 During the week, other games are shown on cable channels TSN and RDS.
 Various local channels carry other games as well.
 During the NHL playoffs, CBC carries four of the Conference Quarterfinals (first, second, fourth, and sixth choice), two of the Conference semifinals (first and third choice), all games of one conference final and games 4-7 of the other (or all games if involving a Canadian team).
 TSN gets the remainder.

 CBC also carries many international tournaments, such as the World Cup of Hockey.
 The Winter Olympics in 1998, 2002 and 2006 were on CBC, but the 2010 games were on CTV and RDS.
 Major games like those of the 1972 Summit Series or the 2002 Winter Olympics have received some of the highest ratings in Canadian television history.
 Other well-known tournaments, like the Spengler Cup or the Memorial Cup, are carried on Rogers Sportsnet.
 TSN and RDS carry all IIHF events, such as the World Junior Championships and World Championships.

 Several Canadian Hockey League (CHL; the umbrella organization for Canada's junior hockey leagues) and American Hockey League (AHL) games are broadcast by local channels in Canada, as is the occasional university game.

-Hockey Night in Canada, or HNIC, is by far CBC's most profitable show and supports many of the corporation's other ventures.
+Hockey Night in Canada, or HNIC, is considerably CBC's most profitable show and supports many of the corporation's other ventures.